 When you specify your business website’s nature, Wix ADI asks for the desired set of features on your website.
 Here, you need to think about all the things you want to be able to do with your website.

 After learning about the desired features of your website, Wix ADI prompts for the website’s name.

 For the sake of this example, I’m naming our website ‘BuildThisDigitalMarketing’.

-Wix ADI now asks for some more business information like the business address and more.
+Wix ADI will then prompt you for more business information like the business address and other details.

-Give Wix ADI as much information as you can because it will use this information on the relevant sections on your website (like your website’s footer and contact page.)
+Give Wix ADI as much information as you can because it will use this information to fill out the relevant sections on your website (like your website’s footer and contact page.)